 Non School Based Bellevue Special Needs PTA, Eastside Home School PTA

 Section 2: The voting body of Council shall consist of the Board of Directors and the voting delegates from each of the local PTA/PTSA.
 Each local PTA shall have a total of four (4) voting delegates.
-One of the voting delegates must be the local PTA President.
-The voting delegates are appointed by the local PTA President with approval of the local PTA board.
+The local PTA President(s) must be voting delegates.
+The remaining voting delegates are appointed by the local PTA President(s) with approval of the local PTA board.
+Voting must take place in person at a meeting.

 Section 3: The Council will demonstrate its support of the WSPTA scholarship program and reward its volunteers by giving awards in as many PTSA categories as possible, following the guidelines offered at the WSPTA website.
-These awards will be presented at the annual Spring Celebration.
+These awards will be presented at an annual event celebrating awards and recognition.

 Section 4: To raise an issue for consideration: